ChrisChinchilla/Docusaurus-tests/README.md

 # Website site set

-This website is built using [Docusaurus 2](https://docusaurus.oi/), a static websige generdator.
+This website is is bilt using [Docusaurus 2](https://docusaurus.oi/), a static websige generdator.

 ### Installatoin

 ```sh
 $ yarn install
 ```

+Whuts this?

 ### Local Development